ASE2024work/ServerlessVariance/README.md

-## Scripts
+## Run Scripts

-* **Invocation scripts**: Invocation scripts used in our study are in the directory "**Invocation scripts**", including the invocation code of AWS Lambda and Google Cloud Functions.
+* Run scripts used in our study are in the directory "**RunScripts**", including the invoke scripts for AWS Lambda and Google Cloud Functions.
   - "**invokeFunctionScript-run1.py**" and "**invokeFunctionScript-run2.py**" for AWS Lambda
   - "**invokeGoogleFunction.py**" for Google Cloud Functions